Domestic Violence Information

 Felony Domestic Violence

 Felony domestic violence charges may include crimes as serious as first degree murder, attempted murder, rape and aggravated stalking.
 Most domestic violence charges can be charged as either a felony or a misdemeanor.
-A defendant charged with a felony could serve a significant term in prison, whereas a defendant charged with a misdemeanor may serve only a short jail term or be required to pay a fine, attend counseling, or be put on probation.
+A defendant charged with a felony, such as corporal injury to spouse, or elder abuse could serve a significant term in prison, whereas a defendant charged with a misdemeanor may serve only a short jail term or be required to pay a fine, attend counseling, or be put on probation.
 If you are charged, you need an attorney to coordinate a strong defense, regardless of the charge level.

 Domestic Violence Sentencing